Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![download](https://user-images.githubusercontent.com/48931690/144726243-d19d909f-e07e-4711-9afd-bd94a5bf0597.png)

-After looking at the correlation matrix we removed the variables that had a > 0.5 correlation.
+After looking at the correlation matrix, we removed the variables that had a > 0.5 correlation.
 These variables were **"tmpc", "ATMP", "dwpc", "feel", "relh",** and **"GST"**.
-WE created another correlation matrix to virew the remaining variables.
+We created another correlation matrix to virew the remaining variables.

 ![download](https://user-images.githubusercontent.com/48931690/144726292-944b58e6-ed7b-49fe-ba7b-a94ff5586290.png)